frcode/python-ibmdb-wiki/APIs.md

 **Parameters**
 * database
-For a cataloged connection to a database, this parameter represents the database alias in the DB2 client catalog.
+    * For a cataloged connection to a database, this parameter represents the database alias in the DB2 client catalog.
 For an uncataloged connection to a database, database represents a complete connection string in the following format:
 DRIVER={IBM DB2 ODBC DRIVER};DATABASE=database;HOSTNAME=hostname;PORT=port;
 PROTOCOL=TCPIP;UID=username;PWD=password;
 where the parameters represent the following values:
         * hostname - The hostname or IP address of the database server.
         * port - The TCP/IP port on which the database is listening for requests.
         * username - The username with which you are connecting to the database.
         * password - The password with which you are connecting to the database.
+    * In case of JWT access Token based LUW server, supported from Db2 Version 11.5 Mod Pack 4 (db2_v115m4fp0) and above, database represents a complete connection string in the following format:
+DRIVER={IBM DB2 ODBC DRIVER};DATABASE=database;HOSTNAME=hostname;PORT=port;accesstoken=complete_access_token;authentication=token;accesstokentype=jwt;
+where the parameter represents the following values:
+        * hostname - The hostname or IP address of the JWT configured database server.
+        * port - The TCP/IP port on which the database is listening for requests.
+        * accesstoken - The access token generated on the server for JWT (Json Web Token) configuration.
+        * authentication - For connection using JWT access token the authentication has to be set as token.
+        * accesstokentype - For connection using JWT access token the parameter accesstokentype has be set as jwt.
 * user - The username with which you are connecting to the database.
 For uncataloged connections, you must pass an empty string.
 * password - The password with which you are connecting to the database.
 For uncataloged connections, you must pass an empty string.
 * **options** - A dict of connection options that affect the behavior of the connection: